Helicity, linking and the distribution of null-homologous periodic orbits for Anosov flows: Introduction

 Let $\mathcal P$ denote the set of prime periodic orbits for $X^t$ and let $\mathcal P(0) \subset \mathcal P$ denote those which are trivial in $H_1(M,\mathbb R)$.
 For $\gamma \in \mathcal P$, let $\ell(\gamma)$ denote its least period.
 For $T>0$, let

 Since $\mathcal P_T(0)$ and $\mathcal P_{T+1}$ are disjoint, and $\mathcal P_T(0)$ consists of null-homologous orbits, the linking number of a pair of periodic orbits from these two collections are well-defined.
-(The choices of intervals in which the least period lies is somewhat arbitrary but it is important they be distinct; see the discussion in Section \ref{section:per_orbits_helicity}.)
+(The choices of intervals in which the least period lies is somewhat arbitrary but it is important that each pair consists of two distinct orbits; see the discussion in Remark \ref{remark:formulation} in Section \ref{section:per_orbits_helicity}.)

 Periodic orbits will be weighted by the function $\varphi^u : M \to \mathbb R$ defined by

 where $E_x^u$ is the fibre of the unstable bundle at $x$.
 Then, for $\gamma \in \mathcal P$, the integral

 measures the expansion around $\gamma$.
 (When $M$ is a 3-manifold, the unstable bundle in one-dimensional and it is not necessary to take a determinant in the definition of $\varphi^u$.
 However, we have equidistribution results below which are valid in arbitrary dimensions, so we give the general definition.)